MicrosoftDocs/learn/learn-pr/wwl-mba/azure-iot-strategy-and-solutions/includes/3-Innovate-with-Azure-IoT-industry-solutions.md

 Insights are uncovered from the telemetry data of connected IoT devices, processed by backend systems.
 These insights can be transformed into powerful processes and services that help you improve operational and business performance.

 Many industries can benefit by innovating with IoT.
-Currently, businesses that identify with IoT include:
+Currently, businesses working with IoT include:

 - Manufacturing
 - Transportation and logistics